boredazfcuk/docker-icloudpd/README.md

 **convert_heic_to_jpeg**: This tells the container that it should convert any HEIC files it downloads to JPEG

-**multi_thread**: This tells the container to enable multi-threaded mode.
-It will configure the number of threads to be the number of cores available, multiplied by five.
-Otherwise the container will default to a single thread.
-Please note: Multithreaded mode has known issues surrounding files with identical names.

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
 Currently, there are three options available 'Prowl', 'Pushbullet', 'Telegram' and "Webhook".
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon syncronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started